Self-Supervised Learning of Graph Neural Networks: A Unified Review: Summary of Learning Tasks and Datasets

 \subsection{Node-Level Transductive Learning}

-Node-level learning tasks are performed as transductive learning tasks on large graphs~\cite{velikovi2019deep}.
-Currently, most node-level learning tasks are performed on citation network datasets~\cite{yang2016revisiting}, including \textbf{CORA}~\cite{mccallum2000cora}, \textbf{CITESEER}~\cite{citeseer} and \textbf{PUBMED}~\cite{sen2008pubmed}.
+Node-level learning tasks can be performed as transductive learning tasks on large graphs~\cite{velikovi2019deep}, where are nodes and the complete graph structure, together with labels of a portion of nodes, are available for training.
+The citation network datasets~\cite{yang2016revisiting}, including \textbf{CORA}~\cite{mccallum2000cora}, \textbf{CITESEER}~\cite{citeseer} and \textbf{PUBMED}~\cite{sen2008pubmed} are commonly used for node-level transductive learning.
 There are three typical ways to use the citation network datasets.
 Contrastive learning methods~\cite{velikovi2019deep, sun2019infograph, hassani2020contrastive} are usually evaluated on the social network datasets by performing unsupervised representation learning followed by a linear classification with fixed representations, whereas predictive learning studies usually perform unsupervised representation learning followed by clustering~\cite{wang2017mgae, park2019symmetric} or semi-supervised link prediction~\cite{kipf2016variational, peng2020self} on the social network datasets.

+Motivated by the concern that current GNN evaluations becomes saturated on above citation network datasets, \citet{shchur2018pitfalls} construct four additional node-level datasets, \textbf{Coauthor-CS}, \textbf{Coauthor-Physics} from the Microsoft Academic Graph~\cite{sinha2015overview}, \textbf{Amazon-Photos}, and \textbf{Amazon-Computers} from the Amazon Co-purchase Graph~\cite{mcauley2015image}.
+The four datasets contain larger graphs with more nodes and edges.
+And their learning tasks are hence more challenging compared to the citation network datasets.